Listed Home Extension Ideas – 17 Amazing Extensions to Listed Buildings

-Extending a listed home provides an opportunity to combine traditional and modern designs, creating a home with plenty of character – see these great listed home extension projects and our top tips for success
+Extending a listed home provides an opportunity to combine traditional and modern designs, creating a home with plenty of character – take a look at this collection of fantastic listed house extension ideas and our top tips for a successful project

 Articles by Build It magazine